10. Introducing Data Frames

 objects,

-What we have learnt so far still applies.
+What we have learnt so far[2] still applies.
+But there is more, hence this part.

 Data frames can be created, amongst others,